The stacking version is specified throughout, while different stains – teak, cherry and beech – also signify a particular hall.

 Pelli Clarke Pelli had a clear idea of what they wanted to do with the joinery and how it served the overall concept; the windows, the roofscape, the flooring and the associated buildings.

-We brought our domain expertise in the design and setting out of dining commons to the project, undertaking the space planning of the three Commons to maximise both capacity and operational efficiency.
+We brought our domain expertise in the design and setting out of dining commons to the project, undertaking the space planning of the three Commons and their dining tables and chairs to maximise both capacity and operational efficiency.

 The design team at Luke Hughes tidied up a number of anomalies for the architectural teams, and also raised the hall capacity by suggesting multiple configurations.
 Everything now aligned with the columns and architectural features, so the feel of the space became calmer, and the precise leg positions were engineered down to the last millimetre, so no one had to sit against a leg.

 This systematic application of our expertise in the design of dining commons made an enormous difference to a very busy space.
 The client was thrilled and so are the students.